Fear The Whisperers

 Every Walking Dead season to date has premiered in October, at varying times.
 The first season debuted at the end of the month, the following five seasons were all in mid October, while seasons 7 and 8 moved back towards the end of the month again.

-Fans have thus come to expect an October premiere date for all new seasons and this was confirmed to be the same for season 10 in a teaser trailer (scroll below to watch), which cited October as when the show will return, although a firm date hasn’t yet been revealed.
+Fans have thus come to expect an October premiere date for all new seasons and this was confirmed to be the same for season 10 in a teaser trailer (scroll below to watch), which cited October for when the show will return, although a firm date hasn’t yet been revealed.

 Which cast members are coming back?